In this topic, you configure an existing AWS

 Your existing VPC's public and private subnet IDs.
 For example,

-Choose or create an AWS security group that allows SSH (port 22) inbound from the security groups or IP ranges where you will be managing your GKE on AWS clusters.
+Choose or create an AWS security group that allows SSH (port 22) inbound from the security groups or IP ranges where you will be managing your Anthos clusters on AWS installation.

 Creating the workspace

 anthos-gke.yamlin a text editor.
 Paste the following contents into the file.